Left SR uprising: Assassination of Mirbach

 On 6 July 1918, at about 1:00 PM, a member of the Left SR central committee, probably Maria Spiridonova, handed over weapons and instructions to the assassins.
 Blumkin and Andreyev hid the pistols and grenades in briefcases and drove in a Cheka car to the German embassy, where they arrived at 2:15 PM.
-They showed a letter of introduction, supposedly signed by the head of Cheka Felix Dzerzhinsky and asked to see German envoy.
-Mirbach believed that the Chekists were coming to inform him of a plan to assassinate him, a plan he'd been warned about earlier.
-During their conversation - at about 2:50 PM, Blumkin drew up a revolver and shot at Count Mirbach, Dr. Riezler, and the interpreter, Lt.
+They showed a letter of introduction, supposedly signed by the head of Cheka Felix Dzerzhinsky and asked to see the German envoy.
+Mirbach believed that the Chekists were coming to inform him of a plan to assassinate him, a plan he had been warned about earlier.
+During their conversation - at about 2:50 PM, Blumkin drew up a revolver and shot at Count Mirbach, Dr. Kurt Riezler, and the interpreter, Lt.
 Mueller, but failed to injure any of them.
-Riezler and Mueller took shelter under a large table, whereas Mirbach, who tried to escape, was then shot by Andreev.
+Riezler and Mueller took shelter under a large table, whereas Mirbach, who tried to escape, was then shot by Andreyev.
 The assassins jumped out of a window while throwing grenades to create confusion; Blumkin fractured a leg in the jump and was injured by one of the embassy sentinels.
 The pair fled and disappeared in a car that was waiting for them in front of the embassy, heading straight for a Cheka HQ (under the command of Dmitry Popov) where the Left SR central committee was waiting.
-They made many mistakes during the assassination: they left a briefcase at the scene containing certificates in the name of Blumkin and Andreev, witnesses to the murders of Riezler and Mueller also survived.
-In the turmoil, they even left their caps at the embassy.
+They made many mistakes during the assassination: they left a briefcase at the scene containing certificates in the name of Blumkin and Andreyev; Riezler and Mueller, witnesses to the murder, also survived.
+In the turmoil, Blumkin and Andreyev even left their caps at the embassy.

 That same afternoon, Lenin had sent some of the few remaining forces in the city to the northeast, to try to quell the Yaroslavl uprising, which had just broken out.
 Only a few Latvian marksmen units, Cheka forces and some Red Guard and Army units (still in training), remained in Moscow.
 Lenin received the news shortly after, not knowing who had perpetrated the attack, and immediately went to the embassy to apologize for the murder and try to calm the Germans.
 Later that night, when going to give condolences to the embassy, Dzerzhinski indicated that the authors were socialist-revolutionary members of the Cheka.
 At the same time, the Foreign Commissioner, Georgy Chicherin, communicated to him the German demand to station troops in Moscow.